Direct Messages

 • #share/temperaturelog/weathersensor/*/temperature

-In typical use, application instances wishing to share messages on a subscription agree upon a ShareName to use in the shared subscription.
-Messages whose topics match the shared subscription are then randomly distributed between those application instances.
+In typical use, application instances that share messages on a subscription agree on a ShareName to use in the shared subscription.
+Messages with topics matching the shared subscription are then randomly distributed between those application instances.

 Feature Interactions